PontechBG/leave-days/README.md

 ## Managing holidays

 Holidays can be set in `src/data/holidays.js` file.
 Holidays must be set each year otherwise the total number of leave days will be calculated wrong.
+Change `currentYear` value and put all holidays for next year in the array.

 ## Releases